mstepan/ecohub-webapp/README.md

 * To create a new DB, just execute `create-db.bat`.
 All DDLs from `init.sql` will be applied.
 * To connect to local DB in docker, execute `./connect-db.bat`

+## Start/stop DB

+* Check db state in docker using: `docker ps`
+You should see your docker container up and running.

+* Start DB `docker start ecohub-db`

+* Stop DB  `docker stop ecohub-db`

 # Banner generation

 Banner generated using https://manytools.org/hacker-tools/ascii-banner/ with `ANSI Shadow` style.